aspecker/algorithms/README.md

 * use the remainder (%) function comparing i to 5
 * if i % 5 is equal to zero
 * output/add to array i

+### Pseudocode a function that will read a given set of numbers then calculate and return the average
+* for loop to rotate through numbers in array
+* at each step of the loop at the number at index i to var sum
+* after loop is done, divide sum by array.length
+* output the result of previous calculation